estie-inc/cder/README.md

 # cder

-#### a lightweight, simple database seeding tool for Rust
+### A lightweight, simple database seeding tool for Rust
 <br/>

-cder (_see-der_) is a database seeding tool to help you import data in your local environment.
+cder (_see-der_) is a database seeding tool to help you import fixure data in your local environment.

-Creating, and maintaining seeds are always a headache.
+Generating seeds programmatically is a easy task, but maintaining them is not.
-Each time your schema is changed, your seed data or seeding program can be broken.
+Everytime when your schema is changed, your seed can be broken.

-cder provides you a yaml-based simple seeding mechanism that allows you to:
+It costs your team extra efforts to keep them updated.

+#### with cder you can:
-- define data in a readable, easy-to-maintain format
+- maintain your data in a readable format, separated from the seeding program
-- construct any data types to any Rust struct on your codebase
+- handle reference integrities on-the-fly, using **embedded tags**
-- reuse your existing insert function, no additional code required
+- reuse existing struct and insert function, with only a little glue code is needed

-With **embedded tags**, you can also define relations between records (without even knowing their primary keys), as well as generate a personally-customizable attributes using environment variables.
+cder has no mechanism for database interaction, so it can works with any type of ORM or database wrapper (e.g. sqlx) your application have.

 This embedded-tag mechanism is inspired by [fixtures](https://github.com/rails/rails/blob/c9a0f1ab9616ca8e94f03327259ab61d22f04b51/activerecord/lib/active_record/fixtures.rb) that Ruby on Rails provides for test data generation.